mocks-server/website/docs/get-started-routes.md

 * A __route__ defines the handler for an specific __request__ _(url and method)_ and the response to be sent.
 * Routes can contain many __variants__, which are different responses for the same route.
 * Routes must be defined in the `mocks/routes` folder of your project.
-Every file in that folder should export an array of routes, so you can organize them at your convenience.
+You can [organize files inside that folder at your convenience](guides-organizing-files.md), even creating subfolders, the only rule is that every file should export an array of routes.

 ## API